joncursi/cheddur-whitepaper/whitepaper.md

 advertisements will be funded using \text{\sout{U}} tokens (either directly or indirectly), and all \text{\sout{U}} tokens that are collected from in-app advertising will be **burned** by the Cheddur team.
-This will further reduce the circulating supply of the CHDR currency and help offset inflation.
+This will further reduce the circulating supply of the CHDR currency and will help offset inflation.

+## Bounty Programs

 ## Initial Coin Offering